pericAndrea/Dynamic-Meerkat-AutomationTest/README.md

 ` yarn cypress:open `

-This will open the Cypress Test Runner, where you can select the tests to run and view the results.
+This will open the Cypress Test Runner, where you can select the test to run and view the results.

 Alternatively, you can run the tests without opening the Test Runner by running the following command: